+This artwork honours female role models in our communities and their contributions.
 In my design, I wanted to capture how I look up to my mother and grandmother like how many of us can relate; the mother figure who has kept the family together, made the sacrifices and achievements made for us to achieve greater, who continue to inspire us.

 First Nation Voice

 This artwork is about the first nation voice of this country having a say on our rights and issues regarding our people.
 Our culture is thousands of years old, we should be respected and acknowledged.
 Surviving genocide and the effects of colonialisation, we now as a country are faced with inter-generational trauma.
 So as history shows, it has always been a massive fight to get to where we are today because we’ve been oppressed as Aboriginal and Torres Strait Islander People.
 Our ancestors have paved the way for our people and it continues for generations and generations.
 Trauma affects our families whether we live in remote or urban communities.